-Steptoe’s CFIUS/FOCI practice is led by two former government officials who were personally involved in these processes on behalf of the government.
-Stewart Baker served as the first Assistant Secretary for Policy at the Department of Homeland Security; Stephen Heifetz served as the Deputy Assistant Secretary and Acting Assistant Secretary for the Office of Policy Development at the Department of Homeland Security.
-Both served on CFIUS, where they reviewed hundreds of CFIUS cases, negotiated dozens of risk mitigation agreements, and interacted frequently with DSS officials regarding FOCI requirements.
+Steptoe’s CFIUS/FOCI practice features three former government officials who were personally involved in these processes on behalf of the government.
+Stewart Baker served as the first Assistant Secretary for Policy at the Department of Homeland Security (DHS); Stephen Heifetz served as the Deputy Assistant Secretary and Acting Assistant Secretary for the Office of Policy Development at DHS; Alan Cohn served as the Assistant Secretary for Strategy, Planning, Analysis & Risk and second-in-charge overall at the DHS Office of Policy.
+All three served on CFIUS, where they reviewed hundreds of CFIUS cases, negotiated dozens of risk mitigation agreements, and interacted frequently with DSS officials regarding FOCI requirements.

 In many of the most high-profile matters, Steptoe has helped non-US and US clients obtain government clearances.
 Steptoe helps clients determine whether a formal “notice” to CFIUS and/or DSS is warranted, interpret and apply CFIUS and FOCI regulations, compile the CFIUS notice and/or FOCI materials, interface with CFIUS and DSS, negotiate CFIUS and/or FOCI mitigation agreements, and otherwise advise clients about CFIUS, FOCI, and related matters.

 In many instances, deal counsel at other law firms have called on Steptoe’s specialized CFIUS/FOCI practice to help clients understand and address the uniquely challenging government review processes.